-Nikolaus Muth and his family arrived from Lübeck at the port of Oranienbaum on 10 August 1766 aboard the Russian pink Vologda under the command of Lieutenant Sergey Bartenyev.
+Nikolaus Muth, his wife Charlotta, and children (Susanna, age 21; Alexander, age 20) arrived from Lübeck at the port of Oranienbaum on 10 August 1766 aboard the Russian pink Vologda under the command of Lieutenant Sergey Bartenyev.

 They settled in the Volga German colony of Grimm and are recorded there on the 1767 census in Household No. 39.